 PARTS LIST NOTES:

 Guides and specification sheets are found on every products specifications tab.
-For a complete list of these guides organized alphabetically by manufacturer part number/code, visit the Knowledge Base - Rohn Towers Section.
+For a complete list of these guides organized alphabetically by manufacturer part number/code, visit the detailed information and Specifications page.
 These documents should answer most of the questions you may have on the Rohn 45G product line

 ROHN Tower series is the Workhorse of America's Communications needs large or small.
 People, institutions, governments and local businesses all use and trust our products every day.
 These products are used by agencies and industries like: